WillJRoper/SimFarm2030/README.md

 ## Running the model

-To run the latest version of the model clone this repo and from that directory:
+To run the latest version of the model, clone this repo and from that directory:

 ```
 cd core